Skip to main content

 With decades of experience and dedicated teams of on-site Optometrists and eyewear specialists, Cohen’s Fashion Optical is your source for comprehensive eyecare, eyeglasses and contact lenses.
 Following are frequently asked general questions to provide you with information prior to your visit to one of our convenient locations.

 Yes, we have over 100 Cohen's stores in major malls and convenient city locations, each with a Doctor of Optometry on staff.
-There are 2 ways to find the nearest Cohen's Locations: Schedule an appointment on our online appointment scheduler or call 1-800-EYES-440, or input your zip code, and you will be given the closest locations.
+There are 2 ways to find the nearest Cohen's Locations: Schedule an appointment on our online appointment scheduler or input your zip code, and you will be given the closest locations.
 Select a store and you will be directly connected to it.

 Annual eye exams are recommended as a part of preventative health care.
 You may be unaware of problems because there are often no obvious signs or symptoms.
 It is important to detect and treat vision problems early in order to maintain good vision and eye health.
 Consult with your Cohen's Fashion Optical Optometrist about your particular vision needs.
 Children's needs often vary, depending on individual age.
 (Refer to our Eye Health pages for more information on eye exams)